alexanderovie/datos/docs/classes/DataforseoLabsGoogleBulkTrafficEstimationLiveRequestInfo.md

 > `optional` **targets**: `string`[]

-Defined in: main.ts:121417
+Defined in: main.ts:121539

-target domains and websites
-required field
-you can specify domains, subdomains, and webpages in this field;
+target domains, subdomains, and webpages required field you can specify domains, subdomains, and webpages in this field;
 domains and subdomains should be specified without https:// and www.;